censuradho/blog-next/README.md

 <h1 align="center">Blog template in Next.js and Ghost CMS</h1>

+Build JAM Stack, UI made in React and Headless CMS in Ghost CMS.

 This is a blog that uses [Next.js](https://nextjs.org/) in the client, using the ISR (Incremental Static Regeneration) to generate the pages without the need to rebuild the entire site, integration via GHOST API to provide application content.

 <img src="https://user-images.githubusercontent.com/49209628/208965185-c2c8270b-b3ef-42ef-89f9-7f59a08ca69d.png" alt="" width="500px" />